 In addition to the newly established Vaccines Program, CHAI has also been supporting the MOH since 2014 on strengthening procurement and supply chain management for public health commodities and strengthening the MOH efforts towards achieving Malaria Elimination 2030.

 Summary of Position:

-CHAI is seeking a highly entrepreneurial individual with outstanding problem-solving, analytical, and communication skills to work as a Senior Associate with the CHAI Lao PDR Vaccines Program.
-Together with the CHAI and the NIP/MOH team, the Senior Associate will lead the execution of CHAI support to the NIP to strengthen district-level strategic planning and financial management, and realize efficiency gains and effectively deliver services as Gavi funding diminishes.
+CHAI is seeking a highly entrepreneurial individual with outstanding problem-solving, analytical, and communication skills to work as a Senior Program Officer with the CHAI Lao PDR Vaccines Program.
+Together with the CHAI and the NIP/MOH team, the Senior Program Officer will lead the execution of CHAI support to the NIP to strengthen district-level strategic planning and financial management, and realize efficiency gains and effectively deliver services as Gavi funding diminishes.
 A dynamic, energetic, self-motivated individual with exceptional people skills and experience working in challenging environments would make for a strong candidate for this role.
 Demonstrated application of analytical skills and problem solving in complex environments is essential.